How Jethro Tull Pushed Ahead on Dynamic ‘Minstrel in the Gallery’

-In September 1975, however, Ian Anderson stopped worrying about the larger trajectory and, simply put, wrote music.
-The resulting Minstrel in the Gallery is one of Jethro Tull's most cohesive records – a dynamic blend of acoustic intimacy and heavy-rock rumble.
+On Sept.
+4, 1975, Ian Anderson stopped worrying about the larger trajectory and, simply put, wrote music.
+The resulting Minstrel in the Gallery, a dynamic blend of acoustic intimacy and heavy-rock rumble, is one of Jethro Tull's most cohesive records.

 The idyllic beach surroundings often became a distraction to the task at hand.
 Jethro Tull conducted badminton tournaments in the rehearsal space, using wire and newspapers as a net – an idea that guitarist Marin Barre claims was spearheaded by Ian Anderson.
 Yet it was Anderson who has often retroactively criticized his bandmates for goofing off during the sessions and sunbathing frequently to hit on local women.
 Instead of relishing the spirit of the vacation locale, Jethro Tull's frontman had became irked.

-Listen to Jethro Tull Perform 'Cold Wind to Valhalla'
+Listen to Jethro Tull's 'Cold Wind to Valhalla'

-Regardless, this period inspired some of Jethro Tull's most enduring songs – including the opening barnburner title-track (which incorporates a blaring guitar solo from Barre), the folky churn and jerky explosions of "Cold Wind to Valhalla," the acoustic-orchestral ballad "Requiem," the 17-minute epic "Baker Street Muse" and the sultry "Black Satin Dancer."
+Regardless, the period inspired some of Jethro Tull's most enduring songs, including the opening title track (which incorporates a blaring guitar solo from Barre), the folky churn and jerky explosions of "Cold Wind to Valhalla," the acoustic-orchestral ballad "Requiem," the 17-minute epic "Baker Street Muse" and the sultry "Black Satin Dancer."